404-Repo/spz/README.md

 ```

 ## File Format
 The .spz format utilizes a zstd-compressed stream of data, consisting of a 16-byte header followed by the Gaussian data.
-This data is organized by attribute in the following order: positions, scales, rotations, alphas, colors, and spherical harmonics.
+This data is organized by attribute in the following order: positions,
+alphas, colors, scales, rotations and spherical harmonics.

 ### Header